 The sales rep at the car showroom could have behaved differently.
 A message like the one below would look better:

 Hi!
 Thanks for your query.
 The car’s current price is $40,000, but right now, there are many ongoing deals based on what you require and how you make the purchase.
 You can even get a discount.
 Can I speak to you for 5 minutes on the phone to understand your needs and then look at the options?

-The above example of relationship selling looks more convincing where the potential customer is the centre of attraction, and there is no attempt at hiding anything (in this case, the cost of the cart)
+The above example of relationship selling looks more convincing where the potential customer is the center of attraction, and there is no attempt at hiding anything (in this case, the cost of the cart)

 Now, let’s move on to a few brands that are using relationship selling actively: